akshayakolay/akshayakolay/README.md

 To get an overall understanding of a project from the business point of view, I also exposed myself to work with the Pre-sales team on gathering information and drafting, Functional requirement documents, and scope documents.

 But like it is said, change is the only constant.
-A year ago, I moved to Sweden with my husband away from my home country (India)
+A year ago, I moved to Sweden with my husband away from my home country (India).
 Since it was a cultural shift, I tried to get myself acclimatized to the new setup and decided to work as a freelancer.

 I am curious to learn new things and to broaden my spectrum as a technical writer, I took up courses on DITA XML and API Documentation.

 **A small note-**